-When you start Toon Boom Harmony, the Welcome Screen appears.
+When you start Toon Boom Harmony, the Welcome screen appears.
 If a scene is already open, you can display the Welcome screen by selecting Help > Show Welcome Screen.

-NOTE: Note that Harmony Server does not display a Welcome Screen.
+NOTE: Harmony Server does not display a Welcome screen.
 It displays the Database Selector window.

-The Welcome Screen allows you to:
+The Welcome screen allows you to:

-1. Create scenes
+- 1. Create scenes

 - 2. Choose the scene resolution

+- 3. Open recent scenes from a list

-- 3. Add or delete a custom scene resolution
+- 4. Add or delete a custom scene resolution

-- 4. Open recent scenes from a list

-- 5. Open scenes by browsing

-- 6. Open the online support page

-- 7. Open Harmony video tutorials

-- 8. Open Harmony directly without opening the Welcome screen first.
+- 5. Open Harmony directly without opening the Welcome screen first.